 - Seal the thread with an approved thread sealant such as Teflon tape never hemp.
-Make sure tape does not hang over the end of the thread. - Hand tighten the valve into the opening marked "Relief Valve" (refer to the installation diagram on page 36). - Using a spanner engaged on the valve's spanner flats and applying medium pressure to tighten, turn the relief valve an additional 1⁄2 to 1 1⁄2 turns to secure and make the joint water tight, leaving the valve drain pointing downwards.
+Make sure tape does not hang over the end of the thread. - Hand tighten the valve into the opening marked "Relief Valve" (refer to the installation diagrams on pages 43, 44 and 45). - Using a spanner engaged on the valve's spanner flats and applying medium pressure to tighten, turn the relief valve an additional 1⁄2 to 1 1⁄2 turns to secure and make the joint water tight, leaving the valve drain pointing downwards.